DATA-490/2024-juan-cortes/README.md

 -Repeated Assistance
 -How They Heard About CalFresh?

 This project intended to help CFO Team by saving time and reducing manual data entry.
-In turn, it also helps Chico State students by supporting basic needs, which benefit low-income, first-generation, and underrepresented students.
+In turn, it may also help Chico State students by supporting basic needs, which benefit low-income, first-generation, and underrepresented students.
 Lastly, this project may aid stakeholders by delivering insights regarding Federal support.